tunaphish/blog/content/notes/dealing-with-analysis-paralysis.md

-# dealing with analysis paralysis
+---
+title: Dealing with Analysis Paralysis
+---
 Something I struggle with a lot.
 I constantly find new ways to do this.
 From infinite research to my latest way of creating 'mood boards'.
 Just put something out there.
 You will know if it doesn't fit.

 ## remember, it is an arbitrary world